How does BioNote work?

 Organic Banknote Protection

-Inovink has brought to the banknote printing industry a newly patented, novel, anti-microbial material called BioNote which is added to all types of protective varnish coatings used in banknote printing.
-BioNote can also be added to paper and polymer substrates during the manufacturing stage or during the opacification process.
+Inovink has brought to the banknote printing industry a newly patented, novel material called BioNote which is designed to keep banknotes cleaner for longer.
+BioNote can be added to all types of protective varnish coatings used in banknote printing and can also be added to paper and polymer substrates during the manufacturing stage or during the opacification process.
 Inovink has a long history of developing additive materials for banknotes and is the owner of some thirty patents worldwide, all of them banknote related.

 What is the science behind BioNote?

 Inovink spent the last four years researching BioNote with their development partner Penhros Bio, a Unilever joint venture company.
 Inovink’s research showed that a naturally occurring material used in marine ecosystems can be applied to banknotes to fundamentally inhibit microbial growth, thereby preventing a problem before it even has a chance to start.
-The active material in BioNote is a furanone analogue chemistry which provides effective, broad spectrum microbial, fungal and algae inhibitory action.
+The active material in BioNote is a furanone analogue chemistry which is known to provide effective, broad spectrum microbial, fungal and algae inhibitory action.

 What tests have been done to prove BioNote?